Can pregnant women eat taro? Taro is rich in trace elements, which can enhance human immunity and is suitable for pregnant women.

 Taro contains high fluorine content in minerals.
 This is an excellent mineral for teeth and has the functions of cleaning teeth, preventing caries and protecting teeth.

-Taro contains a mucin protein, which can produce immunoglobulin after being absorbed by human body.
+Taro contains a mucin protein, which can produce immunoglobulin after being absorbed by the human body.

 Due to the existence of this mucin protein, pregnant women eating taro can improve the body’s resistance.